-and similar institutional settings.94 These concerns have been raised primarily with respect to the use of absentee ballots, as it is more difficult to detect fraudulent actions that occur outside of the polling place.
+(3) Concerns about wholesale fraud where nursing home administrators or others obtain large numbers of residents' absentee ballots and falsify them.
+Occasional instances of this type of fraud have prompted calls for changing voting procedures in nursing homes and similar institutional settings.
+These concerns have been raised primarily with respect to the use of absentee ballots, as it is more difficult to detect fraudulent actions that occur outside of the polling place.